 Faculty and Staff Advisors

-Additionally, faculty from many disciplines are associated with the International Studies program and are a good source of advice for students.
+Additional, faculty from many disciplines are associated with the International Studies Program and are a good source of advise for students.

 Prof. Robert Murphy

 Director of International Studies Program

 Director of Undergraduate Studies

 T: 11:00 - 5:00